dkrautschick/aiven/README.md

 ## Run the script on any Linux box prepared for Python

 If everything is ready you can simply start the script.
-It will go over a loop with a bit waiting time so that you can see and observe progress for some time.
+It will go over a loop with a built in pause.
+This allows you to observe the progress of the script.

 ```
 # python3 aiven.py